 If you're behind in your mortgage payments and facing a foreclosure, you might be thinking about different options, like giving up your home with a deed in lieu of foreclosure or filing for bankruptcy.
 With either one of these options, your credit scores will drop.

 A deed in lieu of foreclosure, commonly called a "deed in lieu," is a transaction in which the bank agrees to accept a deed to the property instead of foreclosing.

 Bankruptcy can also be a good option if you want to catch up on your missed mortgage payments and keep your home.
 If this sounds appealing, you might consider filing a Chapter 13 bankruptcy.

-If you need help balancing the pros and cons of filing bankruptcy versus completing a deed in lieu of foreclosure, consider talking to a bankruptcy attorney or a foreclosure attorney.
-If you need general information about how a deed in lieu of foreclosure works, or about other alternatives to foreclosure (like a loan modification or short sale), consider talking to a HUD-approved housing counselor.
+Credit scores are only one factor to consider if you're thinking about filing for bankruptcy or completing a deed in lieu.
+If you need help balancing the pros and cons of filing bankruptcy versus completing a deed in lieu of foreclosure or another loss mitigation option (or letting a foreclosure happen), consider talking to a bankruptcy attorney or a foreclosure attorney.
+If you need general information about how a deed in lieu of foreclosure works, or about other alternatives to foreclosure, like a loan modification or short sale, consider talking to a HUD-approved housing counselor.